National Advisory Committee

 Kim Bart is the Assistant Dean of Public Interest and Pro Bono at Duke Law School.
 She oversees the programs offered through the Duke Law Office of Public Interest & Pro Bono, including the pro bono program, the externship program, the student-led Public Interest Law Foundation, and she provides career counseling to students interested in public interest careers.
 Prior to coming to Duke, Kim was the Director of the Domestic Violence Law Clinic at the University of Alabama School of Law, and she worked as a teaching fellow in the Federal Legislation Clinic at the Georgetown University Law Center.
 Kim began her career as an associate with Crowell & Moring LLP in Washington, DC.
 She received her LLM (Advocacy) from Georgetown University, her JD with a graduate certification in Women’s Studies from Duke University, her MPA from Syracuse University’s Maxwell School of Citizenship, and her BA in Women’s Studies from Syracuse University.

-Laura Dym Cohen is the Director, Street Law Clinic and Community Outreach and Associate Clinical Professor of Law at Southwestern Law School in Los Angeles, California.
+Laura Dym Cohen is the Director of the Street Law Clinic and Community Outreach and Associate Clinical Professor of Law at Southwestern Law School in Los Angeles, California.
 She created and implemented the Street Law Clinic which trains law students to teach youth who are aging out of foster care about their legal rights and responsibilities.
 In addition, she oversees the Public Service Program which encourages law students to volunteer in the legal community.
-She works closely with students, student groups and the legal community on a wide range of collaborative programs and initiatives in public interest including the Small Claims Clinic and Teen Court.
+She works closely with students, graduates and the legal community on a wide range of collaborative programs and initiatives in public interest including the Small Claims Clinic, Teen Court and a new Incubator Program.
+Laura is very involved with the California State Bar as she was on the Council on Access and Fairness and currently is a member of the Task Force on Admissions Regulation Reform (Phase II).
+Prior to joining Southwestern Law School, Laura practiced in Children’s Court in Los Angeles.
 Laura received her BA in Communication Studies from UC Santa Barbara and her JD from the University of San Francisco School of Law.
-Laura is very involved with the Southern California Diversity Pipeline Coalition and was on the California State Bar Council on Access and Fairness.
-Prior to joining Southwestern Law School, Laura practiced in Children’s Court in Los Angeles.